flipdot-faded/shit/README.md

 Work in progress...

 == klobot ==

-This are the files for a game that can be played on a toilet in the flipdot hackerspace Kassel.
+Here are the files for a game that can be played on a toilet in the flipdot hackerspace Kassel.
 The control interface is a touchless capacitor that tracks the position of your hand.
 The monitor is connected to a Raspberry-Pi.
 A motion detector starts the game.

 === Game ===

 To channel Mr. Brown through the sanitary underground tubes, you need to move your hand relatively to the controller.
 You loose if Mr. Brown touches the tubewalls.
 You then will see the highscores of your fellow shitheads and can add